Biden, Western allies open 1st of 3 summits on Russian war

 Ukrainian President Volodymyr Zelenskyy, who is expected to address the NATO summit by video, said late Wednesday that he wants the alliance to “declare that it will fully assist Ukraine to win this war” by supplying any weapons necessary.

 All the while, national security officials from Washington to Warsaw are increasingly worried that Putin might deploy chemical, biological or even nuclear weaponry.
-Sullivan said the allies would consult on how to respond to “potential contingencies” of that sort, including “this whole question of the potential use of nuclear weapons.”
+Sullivan said the allies would consult on how to respond to “potential contingencies” of that sort.

-Biden, before departing for Brussels on Wednesday, told reporters that he believed the possibility of Russia deploying chemical weapons was a “real threat.”
+Biden said this week that the possibility of Russia deploying chemical weapons was a “real threat.”

-Stoltenberg would not be drawn Thursday on whether such a strike is a red line that would draw the alliance into war with Russia.
+Stoltenberg declined Thursday to discuss whether such a strike is a red line that would draw the alliance into war with Russia.
 “I will not speculate beyond the fact that NATO is always ready to defend, to protect and to react to any type of attack on a NATO allied country,” he said.

 Kremlin spokesman Dmitry Peskov in a CNN interview this week said that Russia could consider using its nuclear weapons if it felt there was “an existential threat for our country.”